 To this point you’ve upgraded your analytics account and ensured you’re tracking all the data possible.
 Next, you can implement specific ecommerce tracking services to gain enhanced detail about your site visitors.

 Google provides two versions of ecommerce tracking services and today we’ll look at implementing their “Enhanced” view.
 This gives you the most data possible on visitor behavior.

 - 1. Go to your Shopify Admin account, select Online Store, then select Preferences.

 - 2. Select Google Analytics, then check the Use Enhanced Ecommerce checkbox.
 Then save your work.

 - 3. Next, go to your Google Analytics account and click on the settings wheel in the bottom-left corner.
 In the far-right column, under All Web Site Data, click Ecommerce Settings.

 - 4. Switch your Enable Ecommerce Status to On.
 You’ll also see an option to turn on the Related Products status.
 Do so to generate related products data in your Analytics reports.

 - 6. You’ll see another dialog box appear asking you to enable Enhanced Ecommerce Reporting.
 Select that status to On.

 - 7. Finally, select Submit and you’ll now be able to generate ecommerce-specific data on your website visitors.

-These three steps will enable Google Analytics’ powerful tools for your ecommerce store, enhancing your knowledge of visitor behavior and page conversions.
+As a Shopify partner, we know that these three steps will enable Google Analytics’ powerful tools for your ecommerce store, enhancing your knowledge of visitor behavior and page conversions.
 This information is critical to maintaining a consistently-optimized website and providing your visitors with the best possible shopping experience.